Learning to Guarantee Type Correctness in Code Generation through Type-Guided Program Synthesis: Overview

 [3]{\ensuremath{{#2}:{#3} \in {#1}}} [3]{\ensuremath{\lambda {#1}:{#2}.\ {#3}}} [1]{\ensuremath{{#1}}} [3]{\ensuremath{{#1}, {#2}:{#3}}} [2]{\ensuremath{{#1}\rightarrow {#2}}} [2]{\ensuremath{{#1}\ {#2}}} [1]{\textsc{#1}}

 \textbf{Language definition}.
-As shown in \autoref{figure:stlc-definition}, a language in \mainname is specified by its syntax and its type system. \mainname accepts the syntax as a set of inductive data types over several built-in base types (e.g., \tcode{String}).
-Here, the syntax of $\stlc$ is related to three data types (\autoref{figure:stlc-syntax}): \tcode{Prog} and \tcode{Type} define programs and types in $\stlc$ as the standard simply typed lambda calculus, above the base type \tcode{bool}; and \tcode{Context} specifies a context for variable types, where \tcode{empty} denotes the empty context, and ${(\snoc{\Gamma}{\tt x}{\tt t})}$ updates a context $\Gamma$ by binding the type \tcode{t} to the innermost variable \tcode{x}.
+As shown in \autoref{figure:stlc-definition}, a language in \mainname is specified by its syntax and its type system.
+In this paper, we define the syntax as a set of inductive data types over several built-in base types (e.g., \tcode{string}, \tcode{bool}).
+Here, the syntax of $\stlc$ consists of three data types (\autoref{figure:stlc-syntax}): \tcode{Prog} and \tcode{Type} define programs and types in $\stlc$ as the standard simply typed lambda calculus, above the base type \tcode{bool}; and \tcode{Context} specifies a context for variable types, where \tcode{empty} denotes the empty context, and ${(\snoc{\Gamma}{\tt x}{\tt t})}$ extends a context $\Gamma$ by binding the type \tcode{t} to the variable \tcode{x}.

-To specify the type system, \mainname requires the detailed definition of each typing rule together with an executable type checker.
+To specify the type system, we require the definition of each typing rule (which defines how types are assigned to program constructs) together with an executable type checker.
 For clarity, we present our approach using the standard type notations of $\stlc$ as listed in \autoref{figure:stlc-rules}.
-The type checker is expected to generate a type derivation tree for the judgement $\stlctype{\tt empty}{p}{t}$, where $p$ is the target program and $t$ is some type.
+The type checker is expected to generate a type correctness proof (i.e., a type derivation tree, where each tree node corresponds to an application of a typing rule, like \autoref{figure:sample-type-tree}) for the typing judgement $\stlctype{\tt empty}{p}{t}$, which asserts that program $p$ has type $t$ under the empty context.

-\textbf{Training tasks}. \mainname is designed for the standard code generation problem, where the LM needs to generate programs from natural language prompts.
-Correspondingly, each training task in \mainname is specified by a prompt paired with the expected program. \autoref{figure:sample-task} introduces an example task over $\stlc$, and \autoref{figure:sample-type-tree} illustrates the type derivation tree of the expected program in this task, which should be constructed by the type checker.
+\textbf{Training tasks}.
+Following the standard code generation paradigm, the objective is to generate correct programs from natural language specifications.
+Therefore, each training task in \mainname is specified by a prompt paired with the expected program. \autoref{figure:sample-task} introduces an example task over $\stlc$, and \autoref{figure:sample-type-tree} illustrates the type correctness proof of the expected program generated by the type checker during type checking.